 IF I AM SELECTED FOR THE SLYT COMPANY, HOW MUCH WILL IT COST?

-The cost of the 2-week workshop is £370 per student and this includes all tuition, costumes, props and an allocation of free tickets for the performances of the show.
+The cost of the 2-week workshop is £495 per student and this includes all tuition, costumes, props and an allocation of free tickets for the performances of the show.
 We are working hard to obtain funding in order to be in a position to offer those requiring assisted places full or half scholarships for this years course.

 GUIDELINES FOR AUDITIONEES.